Caring for Select Populations in Primary Care Nursing

 • Collaborating with an interprofessional team to promote coordinated, client-centered care.

-• Registered Nurses and Registered Psychiatric Nurses with a university degree and registered in good standing in one of the Canadian Provinces
+• Registered Nurses and Registered Psychiatric Nurses in good standing in one of the Canadian Provinces.

 • Students in good standing in year four of a nursing baccalaureate program in one of the Canadian Provinces interested in primary care nursing.